RMachnik/rmachnik.github.io/_posts/2020-02-07-ultimate-mission-of-software-developer.markdown

 At the beginning of my career I struggled.
 After few months I've joined project I got more and more frustrated.
 I was asking myself and my team following questions.
 >Why we can't use a modern stack, and we need to use old java 6?
 Why business is not willing to give us money/time to deal with tech debt?
-Why I was not able to learn, experience new technologies?
+I was not able to learn, experience new technologies.
 What is wrong?

 After some time, I've the changed job, but it didn't help much.
 In the next place all was the same after some time.